confluence/python-textbok/doc/rough-notes.rst

 Broader Issues
 ==============

-* Scope!
-Where does it go?
 * docstrings need to be mentioned somewhere
 * file I/O -- just after print in ch2?

+* add more detail about scope within classes to the class chapter, where it will make more sense.

 * Add chapter on functions (before chapter 5 on classes)
   * Decorators!